ducthinh17/ducthinh17/README.md

 ### ***About Me:***
 * 😍 My hoppies: ***food - music - sport***
 * 👨‍🚀 I love: ***Math -  Statist - Problem-solving***
-* 🤡 I would be wonderful to welcome the sunrise with a cup of coffee
+* 🤡 It would be wonderful to welcome the sunrise with a cup of coffee
 * 📫 Ask me anything: https://github.com/ducthinh17

 ### Languages and Tools: